The Female Eye is a competitive international women director’s film festival established in 2001, as a not-for-profit organization.

 Films must be produced within two years of the festival event date and cannot be streaming, televised or playing theatrically in Canada.
 Films are directed by women.
 The Script Development Program is open to both men and women.
 Scripts written by men must feature a female protagonist.

 The flat entry fee is $100 to be considered "in-competition" and this is applicable to all deadlines i.e. Early, Regular, Late and Extended.
-This applies to all films, in all genres, regardless of duration.
-This in competition entry fee applies to script writers as well.
+This also applies to all films regardless of genre or duration.
+This competition entry fee applies to script writers as well.
 We regret the steep entry fee for competition but the awards are not covered by art councils nor other funders.
 Also, like most competitive events we feel the onus should be on the filmmaker, producer(s), distributors, and screenwriters to determine if their project can compete on an international level.